asinghMsc/sports-data-app/README.md

 Scheduled Ingestion
 By adding periodic RSS feed ingestion (hourly or daily), triggered via Supabase Webhooks, the system could keep itself updated automatically—no manual effort required.

+## 2. Potential RAG implementations

+Semantic Article Search (Vector Search)
+Generate vector embeddings of each article using a model such as text-embedding-3-large.
+Store these in a vector database (e.g. pgvector in Supabase, Qdrant, Weaviate, or Pinecone).

+Benefit:
+Allows users to search articles based on meaning, not just exact keywords.
+Example queries might include:

+"Articles about dramatic comebacks"

+"Coverage of controversial referee decisions"

+Similar Articles / Related Reading
+Enable article clustering based on vector similarity.
+Suggested use cases:

+"Related articles" sections

+"You might also like" recommendations

+Remove near-duplicate content from different sources